CHTC/chtc-website-source/fellowships/index.md

 </h1>

 <div class="alert alert-info" role="alert">
-<strong>Applications for the Summer 2026 CHTC Fellows Program are open, but winter applications are closing soon on December 19!</strong>
+<strong>Applications for the Summer 2026 CHTC Fellows Program are open, and spring applications will closing on Feb 23rd!</strong>
 </div>